martbetz/martbetz.github.io/macos-trouble-shooting.md

 - `sudo /Library/Objective-See/RansomWhere/RansomWhere -reset`

-   clear the whitelist and resrt the launch daemon
+   clear the whitelist and restart the launch daemon